ekzhang/rustpad/README.md

 # Rustpad

-**Rustpad** is an _efficient_ and _minimal_ open-source collaborative text editor using the operational transformation (OT) algorithm.
-It has a client-side web interface that communicates by WebSocket with a central server storing in-memory data structures.
+**Rustpad** is an _efficient_ and _minimal_ open-source collaborative text editor based on the operational transformation (OT) algorithm.
+Rustpad provides an online real-time code editor that communicates via WebSocket with a central server storing in-memory data structures.

 The backend is written in Rust, using [Warp](https://github.com/seanmonstar/warp) and the open source